speenoo/agx/README.md

 - The frontend is built with SvelteKit, offering a reactive and efficient UI
 - The backend uses Tauri with Rust, providing native performance and security
 - Communication between frontend and backend happens through Tauri's IPC bridge
-- Data querying is handled by chdb, an embedded ClickHouse engine
+- Data querying is handled by clickhouse, locally

 ## Contributing